-There are also several reports of workers being belittled by managers or mistaken for cleaners or belittled.
+There are also several reports of workers being belittled by managers or mistaken for cleaners.
 One person said they cut their afro short to stop colleagues touching it.

 The authors plan to publish a second, hardcover book about their experiences over the past year.
 The first was funded by White colleagues and friends.